Essential Tools for Independent Beauty Professionals: Your Guide to Success

 2. Professional Branding Kit

 You don’t need a big marketing budget to have a cohesive brand.
 But you do need consistent visuals and messaging.
-At minimum, have:
+At a minimum, have:

 A professional logo